Umkhonto (missile): Umkhonto-IR Block II

 The Block II is an improved version of the Block I, allowing for greater range and an enhanced seeker-head algorithm that can more easily differentiate between the target and background clutter.
 Unveiled at the Africa Aerospace & Defence International Exhibition in Cape Town in 2010, the Block II is a product of deep cooperation between Denel Dynamics and the Finnish Navy.
 Specifically designed for the close confines of the Baltic Sea, the Block II, along with a more advanced seeker-head, can negotiate a more efficient flightpath when engaging a target.
-As a result, the Block II has a range increase of 3km, with a new operational range of 15 km; however, some sources say range has been continuously improved and is now at 20 km.
+As a result, the Block II has a range increase of 3 km, with a new operational range of 15 km; however, some sources say range has been continuously improved and is now at 20 km.
 With increased resistance to electronic countermeasures, the Block II can travel 8 km in just 18 seconds.
 The Block II is therefore both larger and heavier than the Block I, with the operational ceiling reduced from 10 km to 8 km.